 Venison is incredibly lean.
 While this is definitely a desirable feature, it influences how Venison is to be handled in the kitchen.
 In addition to the leaness, many cuts vary in tenderness, flavour and texture.
 Every Venison cut has a place on the menu but each one must be used within it's limitations.
 Each of our recommended recipes takes the combined attributes of each cut and portion into account.
 Just as you wouldn't pan fry a Venison shank, it's overkill to make a curry with Venison rump.
-Some cuts are best well done slow cooked, like Osso Buco for instance.
-Others are a simple but quick flash in the pan.
+Some cuts are best long and slow, like Osso Buco for instance.
+Others are as simple as a quick flash in hot pan.
+And don't forget the bones for the most awesome stocks.
 If you're unsure, we'll step you through.Let the Venison be the star.

 Tradition says marinade - not so!

-Strong marinades are only required to mask the strong flavours and pungent odours, the "gaminess
+Strong marinades are only required to mask the potent flavours and pungent odours, the "gaminess

 Each of our featured recipes have been tried and tested only with Hahndorf Farmed Venison.
 They sing and so does the Hahndorf Venison.
 The results taste great and we're confident you'll achieve the same outcome.
-Gentle marinades are used occasionally, but not to mask flavours.
-These marinades are used to enhance the lean attributes during the preparation & to protect the Venison during cooking process.
-As with all added ingredients, only use quality products, this is especially so where pork fat or bacon is recommended, always select fresh quality pork back fat and first grade streaky bacon.
+Gentle marinades are used occasionally, to enrich flavours and enhance the lean attributes during the preparation and aid the Venison during cooking process.
+As with all added ingredients, only use quality products, this is especially so where pork fat or bacon is recommended, always select the freshest quality pork back-fat and first grade streaky bacon.